-IPv6 support is spread across our entire network and we are able to fully support it in every aspect of our infrastructure and the Incapsula's Management Console: white-listing, Origin IPs, etc.
+IPv6 support is spread across our entire network and we are able to fully support it in every aspect of our infrastructure and the Imperva Cloud WAF Management Console: white-listing, Origin IPs, etc.

 How to enable IPv6 for a site:

-In order to enable IPv6 for your sites you will have to contact Incapsula support.
+In order to enable IPv6 for your sites, you will have to contact Cloud WAF support.

-Please note that IPv6 is being enabled per site and not per account and could be disabled at any point.
+Please note: IPv6 is enabled per site and not per account -allowing it to be disabled at any point.

-In case the IPv6 was enabled to full domain (www), you will be required to add 2 AAAA records in addition to the previous added DNS records, so our DNS servers will be able to reply to any queries with the IPv6 addresses.
+In case the IPv6 was enabled to the full domain (www), you will be required to add 2 AAAA records in addition to the previously added DNS records, so our DNS servers will be able to reply to any queries with the IPv6 addresses.

 You may add IPv6 addresses in the same way as IPv4 addresses: